SDUSD High Schools to College Credit by Exam

 If you are a high school student in a CTE Transitions course, you need to satisfy and complete the following 5 steps:

-1. Enroll in an approved CTE Transitions class at your high school.
+- Step 1.
+Enroll in an approved high school CTE Transitions class.

-3. Earn a grade of 'A' or 'B' in each section of an approved CTE Transitions class and on the final exam(s) and/or project.
+- Step 2.
+Earn an overall course grade of A, B or C for each section of an approved CTE Transitions class and an A or B on the final exam(s) and/or project(s).

-4. Successfully complete an SDCCD college application online
+- Step 3.
+Successfully complete an SDCCD college application online.

 If your petition for credit is successful, then the grade you received on your college approve final exam or portfolio will appear on your college transcript.

-- If you have completed a CTE high school course please reach out to the SDCCD CTE Transitions Program CTE Transitions help desk at 619-388-6572 or email firstname.lastname@example.org.
+- If you are no longer an SDUSD student, please reach out to the SDCCD CTE Transitions Program CTE Transitions help desk at 619-388-6572 or email Cloris Johnson firstname.lastname@example.org.

 CAREER AND PATHWAY RESOURCES

-The SDCCD CTE Transitions Program office retains a list of all individuals teaching a CTE course approved for CTE Transitions Credit by Exam.
+The SDCCD Career Education and Workforce Development Department retains a list of all individuals teaching a CTE course approved for CTE Transitions Credit by Exam.